TEEN REVIEW | by Alyssa Solano

 Julia’s outside world reads completely different than today’s middle schoolers, but her personal world is universal—voices changing from one octave to another, bodies growing rapidly over the summer, crooked teeth straightening with the help of wires, “bus stop” friends huddling together to ward off bullies, “lunch” friends eating together in the cafeteria, “team” friends playing Saturday morning soccer, “neighbor” friends sleeping over, “best” friends moving away, and that “special boy” becoming more than a friend.
 Additionally, Julia is an only child whose parents are going through a rocky period in their marriage.
 Her childhood is slipping away.

 Julia’s story is engaging and reminiscent.
 My own awkward middle school experiences came flooding back as I read through her confusion, sadness, joy, and ultimate growth.
-The story about her Earth felt disturbing and hit just a little too close to home given the warnings on global warming and species’ extinction in our own current events.
+The story about her Earth felt disturbing.
+It hit just a little too close to home given the warnings on global warming and species’ extinction in our own current events.
 I’ve become more appreciative of our constants—a beautiful sunset over a lake or a harvest moon or the universal journey of adolescence.
 I am grateful that I read The Age of Miracles and think this story is worth reading.

 Mary Poluse, Ph.D., is a mathematics instructor at Gilmour Academy.